named-data/ndn-tools/tests/dissect-wireshark/README.md

 (`xxd -p -r < nameuri.hex > nameuri.pcap`).

 Expected results of the dissection:
-- Packet 1 is recognized as "Data" type.
+- Packet 1 is recognized as "Data".
 - Its name has eight components.
 - First name component is `NameComponent: ...`.
 - Second name component is `NameComponent: ....`.